 Acne is a very common skin condition that impacts most people at some point in their life.
-I see so many patients struggling with an acne-prone skin and self-esteem.
-Since it is Acne Awareness Month, I felt to dedicate this blog to the topic by discussing a number of topical and internal ways to treat those unwanted acne symptoms.
+We see so many patients struggling with an acne-prone skin and self-esteem.
+This blog post is dedicated to discussing a number of topical and internal ways to treat those unwanted acne symptoms.

 Understanding Your Acne

 Acne is caused by inflammation in the pilosebaceous unit, the place that harbors the hair follicle and sebaceous gland.
 This may happen due to several factors such as:

 This is the most common type of acne that happens when the opening of a hair follicle is blocked with a combination of sebum and dead skin cells.
 This then results in blackheads, whiteheads, and pimples.